2015–16 Odense Boldklub season

 The 2015–16 Odense Boldklub season was the teams' 127th football season since formation.
 They ended 7th in the Danish Superliga and were knocked out in the third round of DBU Pokalen.

 Pre-season and friendlies

-OB did precede their 2015–16 campaign with a local tour of 2 exhibition matches on Funen, including a training camp in Sweden, with friendlies against Nottingham Forest and Ängelholms.
+OB did precede their 2015–16 campaign with a local tour of 2 exhibition matches on Funen, including a training camp in Sweden, with friendlies against Nottingham Forest and Ängelholm.